 Examples of situations where intellectual disability and mental disorder may concurrently occur include:

-intellectually disabled persons who present a serious danger to the safety of others due to a co-morbid psychosis, and who may be treated under either the Mental Health (Compulsory Assessment and Treatment) Act 1992 or the Intellectual Disability (Compulsory Care and Rehabilitation) Act 2003
+intellectually disabled persons who present a serious danger to the safety of others due to a co-morbid psychosis, and who may be treated under either the Mental Health Act or the Intellectual Disability (Compulsory Care and Rehabilitation) Act 2003

 persons with Down Syndrome who also develop a degenerative mental illness such as dementia.

 The Intellectual Disability (Compulsory Care and Rehabilitation) Act 2003 provides a legislative basis for the compulsory care of intellectually disabled persons who have been charged with, or convicted of, an offence.
-That Act should be considered if compulsory care for such persons is required.
-When a person with an intellectual disability is also experiencing and being treated for a mental disorder, it will often be beneficial for mental health clinicians to involve clinicians who specialise in the care of intellectually disabled people.
+When a person with an intellectual disability is also experiencing and being treated for a mental disorder, it can be beneficial for mental health clinicians to involve clinicians who specialise in the care of intellectually disabled people.

-The Mental Health (Compulsory Assessment and Treatment) Act 1992 is not suitable for providing care for people incapacitated solely by an intellectual disability.
+The Mental Health Act is not suitable for providing care for people incapacitated solely by an intellectual disability.
 The Protection of Personal and Property Rights Act 1988 provides a legislative basis for care decisions to be made on behalf of an incapacitated person by a welfare guardian appointed by a court for that purpose, or by an order of a court.

-3 Respect for cultural and personal rights
+4 Sections 5 and 6: Respect for cultural and personal rights

 Sections 5 and 6 require powers to be exercised with respect for a person’s culture, language and beliefs.
 The use of the word ‘person’ in sections 5 and 6 indicates that section 5 applies to all people before they become proposed patients, and once they become proposed patients and patients.

 The requirements of sections 5 and 6 of the Act mean that staff need to know how to access the services of an interpreter and appropriate cultural advisors, often at short notice.
 Mental health services should balance their responsibilities under sections 5 and 6 of the Act with the need to ensure that the overall goal of proper care for a patient or proposed patient is not unnecessarily hindered.

-3.1 Section 5: Cultural identity
+4.1 Cultural identity

+Section 5 requires the powers of the Act “to be exercised with proper respect for cultural identity and personal beliefs”, including:

-3.1.1 Section 5(2)(a) ‘proper recognition of the importance and significance to the person of the person’s ties with his or her family, whānau, hapū, iwi, and family group’
+“with proper recognition of the importance and significance to the person of the person’s ties with his or her family, whanau, hapu, iwi, and family group (5(2)(a)), and